Dominik2812/django_google_calendar_milestones/README.md

 ![loadData](pics/access.png?raw=true "loadData")

 * The **EventManipulation** class that enables the app to list, create and delete Google Calendar events.
+Methods from the **AccessToGoogleCalendar** class are inherited.

 * The third part consists of all the View classes to list, create and delete objects from the database.
+Those Views inherit from the previous parts **Eventmanipulation** and thereby from  the **AccessToGoogleCalendar** class.
+There are three major views.
+The GoalsView, that enables you to create a goal and lists all former goals to the right.
+The MilestoneCreateView does the same for Milestone objects.
+The MilestoneShowView enables you to comfortably display all Milestones of a certain Goal, with the list of Goals on the left and the lsit of goals on the right.

+* All those views combine either display a form to create an object and a list of either the same species or yet another object class.
+This achived by inheriting from different Django classes  **BaseCreateView, BaseListView, TemplateResponseMixin** for the **GoalsView** and **BaseDetailView, TemplateResponseMixin** for the **MilestoneShowView**.

+* The **MilestoneCreateView** inherits from the **CreateMilestone** instead of the **BaseCreateView** as the form has to be costumized (does not contain the *g_id* and *goals* attribut).
-  * To display the list of objects as well as the creation form in the same template, the *get* method of the **GoalsView** as well as the **MilestoneView** has been modified in the following manner.
+* To eventually display the list of objects as well as the creation form in the same template, the *get* methods is modified create an empty form and by **BaseCreateview** or **CreateMilestone**.
+The lists are queried in different ways: In the **GoalsView** by the **BaseListView** class, in the **MilestoneShowView** the Milestones are contained by the **BaseDetailView** of the consiered Goal, whereas the Goals list is obtained by an ordinary query *Goal.objects.all()*.

   ![loadData](pics/create_list.png?raw=true "loadData")